 - 1. Are you a buyer?
 Would this story reframe your thinking if you were the customer? - 2.
 Is the story memorable?
 Could a random Rep you flag down in the hallway repeat this story back to you after hearing it only once? - 3.
 Are you engaged?
 Does the main character have enough conflict with a clear villain so that the story isn't boring?

-If the story doesn't sell, then most likely it's because of the following common problems.
+If the story doesn't sell, then most likely it's because of there is either not enough contrast or focus.